satra/NiPyPe-Paper/nipype_paper.rst

-software for a single package (e.g., VBM8 for SPM), create a standalone cross-platform tool (e.g., Mricron) or simply do not distribute the software or code (e.g., normalization software used for registering architectonic atlases to MNI single subject template - REF).
+software for a single package (e.g., VBM8 for SPM), create a standalone cross-platform tool (e.g., Mricron) or simply do not distribute the software or code (e.g., normalization software used for registering architectonic atlases to MNI single subject template - Hömke, 2006).

 3) Personnel turnover in laboratories often limits methodological continuity and training new personnel takes time.
 Most cognitive